-Healys Solicitors specialised medical negligence team has helped the family of 71 year old man claim compensation after failure in surgery causes his death.
+Healys Solicitors specialised medical negligence team has helped the family of a 71 year old man claim compensation after failure in surgery caused his death.

 In November 1997 Mr F attended his local hospital and was diagnosed with angina.
 An angiogram was performed which revealed severe coronary disease with a critical main stem component.